iiitl/geet-hub-frontend/README.md

 * On the command line run `npm run build` -:It creates a build directory with a production build of your app.
 * To start the project on localhost run `npm run start`-: It runs the node script that is listed under start in the package.json.
 * Go to `http://localhost:3000/` to see the application running
-* Create a feature branch and checkout to it `git checkout -b newFeature`
-* Stage and commit your changes using `git add .` and  `git commit -m "some message"` respectively.
-* Push to remote `git push -u origin newFeature`
-* Open a pull request and link it to a chosen issue by adding Fix #[Issue Number] to the title.